VexiDev/learnlangs/go/README.md

 6. Authentication Service

 #### Capstone Project
-1. A RESTful CRUD api for interacting with the Quotebot Database
+1. A RESTful CRUD api for interacting with a database